Rawang, Selangor: Demography

-Besides tin mines, Rawang also had large swathes of rubber estates at the outskirts of the town.
-Consequently, Rawang had a significant population of Chinese and Indian pioneers which, in combination with the existing Malay population, made Rawang a vibrant and diverse multi-racial town since the early-20th century.
+Formerly, besides tin mines, Rawang also had large swathes of rubber estates on the outskirts of the town.
+Consequently, Rawang had a significant population of Chinese and Indian pioneers, which, combined with the Malay population, made Rawang a vibrant and diverse multi-racial town since the early 20th century.
 This is reflected in the presence of Malay, English, Tamil, and Chinese primary schools in close proximity to one another since the early days.
 The development in the 1980s and the clearing of plantations for housing brought about problems related to displaced workers and social problems of its own to Rawang and the issues related to gangsterism and crime.

 The Sze Yeah Kong Temple (万挠师爷宫) was founded by the Hakka immigrants in 1869 as one of the primary Chinese temples in Rawang.
 Hakka and Hokkien immigrants dominated the tin mining sector in Rawang until the 1930s, during which Rawang continued growing at a rapid pace.
 There is also another old Chinese Temple known as Kam Yin Teng Temple (万挠感应亭), which was built in 1865.

-The Indian community is made up mostly of the cement factory and plantation workers including small businesses that range from textile and silverware merchants to barbers and restaurants.
+The Tamil-Indian community was made up mostly of cement factory and plantation workers, including small businesses ranging from textile and silverware merchants to barbers and restaurants.
 The primary Hindu temple in Rawang, the Sri Veerakathy Vinayagar temple, was built along Jalan Welman in 1943.
-It is located less than 100 meters away from the Sze Yeah Kong Chinese temple.
+It is less than 100 meters from the Sze Yeah Kong Chinese temple.

 Rawang also has a Sikh community, originally opposite the Kampung Kenanga area is Kampung Benggali (Kampung Khalsa).
-The Rawang Sikh gurdwara (Gurdwara Sahib Rawang) was built in 1938 not far from the Rawang railway station now located at Rawang Tin.
+The Rawang Sikh gurdwara (Gurdwara Sahib Rawang) was built in 1938, not far from the Rawang railway station now located at Rawang Tin.